nyonson/raiju/README.md

 **Passively manage channel liquidity**

 Set channel fees based on the channel's current liquidity.
 The idea here is to encourage passive channel rebalancing through fees.
-If a channel has a too much local liquidity (high), fees are lowered in order to encourage relatively more outbound transactions. _vice versa_ for a channel with too little local liquidity (low).
+If a channel has a too much local liquidity, fees are lowered in order to encourage relatively more outbound transactions. _vice versa_ for a channel with too little local liquidity.

+There are three liquidity flags which control when and what fees are applied to channels.

+* `Liquidity Fees` -- The feerates (in PPM) raiju applies to channels.
+The first option is applied to channels with too much local liquidity.
+The second is for balanced channels (in between the two threshold values).
+The third option is applied to channels with too little local liquidity
-The global `-liquidity-thresholds` flag determines how channels are grouped into liquidity buckets, while the `-liquidity-fees` flag determines the fee settings applied to those groups.
+* `Liquidity Thresholds` -- Determines how channels are grouped into liquidity buckets, while the `-liquidity-fees` flag determines the fee settings applied to those groups.
 For example, if thresholds are set to `80,20` and fees set to `5,50,500`, then channels with over 80% local liquidity will have a 5 PPM fee, channels between 80% and 20% local liquidity will have a 50 PPM fee, and channels with less than 20% liquidity will have a 500 PPM fee.

-The `-liquidity-stickiness` attempts to avoid extra gossip by waiting for channels to return to a healthier liquidity state before changing fees.
+* `Liquidity Stickiness` -- Attempts to avoid extra gossip by waiting for channels to return to a healthier liquidity state before changing fees.
 If using the same settings as before, plus a stickiness setting of 5%, if a channel moves from 19% liquidity to 23% liquidity it will still have a 500 PPM fee.
 It needs to move to something better than 25% (20% + 5%) before the fee will change.
 The stickiness setting only applies to liquidity moving in a healthy (towards center) direction.
 If you are drastically changing your fee settings, you probably want to set stickiness to 0 temporarily to ensure fees are updated.

-The `-liquidity-thresholds`, `-liquidity-fees`, and `-liquidity-stickiness` are global (not `fees` specific) because they are also used in the `rebalance` command to help coordinate the right amount of fees to pay in active rebalancing.
+The fees, thresholds, and stickiness are global settings (not specific to just the `fees` command) because they are also used in the `rebalance` command to help coordinate the right amount of fees to pay in active rebalancing.

 `fees` follows the [zero-base-fee movement](http://www.rene-pickhardt.de/).
 I am honestly not sure if this is financially sound, but I appreciate the simpler mental model of only thinking in ppm.